seunara247/AWS-storage-services/README.md

 AWS command to manage S3 buckets and objects

-The name of the mentee i collected the HTML file from is named Dominion
+The mentee i collected the HTML file from is named Dominion

 ## The Commands used and response gotten include: